Contents

 - Much cheaper than a computerized telescope but with similar advantages from the StarSense technology.
 Also requires no power source

-- A bit heavier and more setup work required in comparison to a tabletop telescope (like those above)
+- A bit heavier and more setup work is required in comparison to a tabletop telescope

 - Not that powerful at 3-inch aperture (although just about ok)